 - Durable construction

-Those are all probably true, and they’re all probably great reasons to buy a speaker.
+Those are all probably accurate, and they’re all probably great reasons to buy a speaker.
 But when everyone makes the claim, it’s impossible to know who’s telling the truth the most.
 That means customers are going to look for something else to make their decision.
 So if every time you or your sales team talk about your company you simply spew features and benefits, you’re missing a big opportunity to increase marketing’s effectiveness—and sales for your company.

 Consumers buy emotionally and justify rationally.